 The other 20 percent of the population most likely have the high arch type of foot.
 This type of arch is usually categorized as supinated and can be more rigid compared to other feet.
 Imprints and iStep scans of a high-arched foot will only show heel and the ball of the foot and with the very little arch area.
 With a high arch, there is lesser surface area that can absorb the impact, and the pressure is excessively placed on the rearfoot and forefoot areas only,which makes it more susceptible to various foot conditions.

 What to Look for When Choosing the Best Shoes for High Arches

 Choosing the right shoes for high arches can help in filling in the arch cavity to act as support and evenly disperse the shock.
 This can provide the necessary cushioning and provide proper alignment of the foot to prevent possible injuries and maintain an active lifestyle.

-Shoes for higher arches should not be too stiff to effectively support the heavy inward pronation.
+Best shoes for high instep should not be too stiff to effectively support the heavy inward pronation.
 So, they are designed with more and thicker cushioning that is also another thing to look for in shoes with high arches.

-Having a cushion along the outside of the shoes is also a factor that makes good shoes for high-arched feet.
+Having a cushion along the outside of the shoes is also a factor that makes the most comfortable shoes for high arches.
 They can help counter any outward roll of the foot that can be a result of underpronation.